Is your Anthurium growing off-color leaves and small blooms? One of the main reasons for them to develop an uncanny appearance is inappropriate light.

 Overview of Anthurium

-|Botanical Name||Anthurium spp.|
+|Botanical Name||Anthurium species|

-|Native||Central America, Northern South America, and the Caribbean.|
+|Native||Mexico, Central America, Northern South America, and The Caribbean.|

-|Plant Type||Herbaceous perennial|
+|Plant Type||Herbaceous Evergreen Perennial|

 |Toxicity||Toxic to both humans and pets|